BitBoxSwiss/bitbox-wallet-app/BUILD.md

 The BitBox Wallet supports building on X86_64 machines.
 Building on 32bit systems is may be possible but it is explicitly unsupported.
-The following platforms should be viable for development, building, and use of the BitBit Wallet application.
+The following platforms should be viable for development, building, and use of the BitBox Wallet application.

 * Debian GNU/Linux: Stretch and Buster